-If you are looking for a breeder quality piglet it is worth paying the small extra select fee of $50/piglet for the farmer’s keen eye to pick the best of the litter – the added cost of a breeder piglet.
+If you are looking for a breeder quality piglet it is well worth paying the extra select fee of $100/piglet for the farmer’s keen eye to pick the best of the litter – the added cost of a breeder piglet.
 These represent decade of selection and breeding at Sugar Mountain Farm for pasture ability, temperament, growth, hardiness, marbling, flavor and a host of other characteristics.
 We developed this line of pigs through intensive selective breeding for our own farm’s needs.
 Each week we take pigs to butcher, saving only the best of the best with 52 cullings a year.
 That regular, frequent selection process means only the best pigs become the breeders for the next generation.

 You can read more about our breeds of pigs on the Pig Page.

 1) Weaner Piglet vs Prime vs Proven: